verana-labs/decentralized-trust-spec/spec.md

 Linked verifiable presentations of credential CAN be present in service DID Document, if present, they MUST conform to the following:

 - [DTS-LVP-1] Holder of the presentation MUST be the DTS DID.
-- [DTS-LVP-2] if linked verifiable presentation id fragment start with `#ptr-schemas`, presented credential and DID Document MUST conform to [DT-CRED].
+- [DTS-LVP-2] if linked verifiable presentation id fragment start with `#dtr-schemas`, presented credential and DID Document MUST conform to [DT-CRED].
-- [DTS-LVP-3] if linked verifiable presentation id fragment is `#ptr-essential-schemas-service-credential`, presented credential MUST be a DT Service Essential Credential [DT-EC-SERVICE].
+- [DTS-LVP-3] if linked verifiable presentation id fragment is `#dtr-essential-schemas-service-credential`, presented credential MUST be a DT Service Essential Credential [DT-EC-SERVICE].
-- [DTS-LVP-4] if linked verifiable presentation id fragment is `#ptr-essential-schemas-org-credential`, presented credential MUST be a DT Organization Essential Credential [DT-EC-ORG].
+- [DTS-LVP-4] if linked verifiable presentation id fragment is `#dtr-essential-schemas-org-credential`, presented credential MUST be a DT Organization Essential Credential [DT-EC-ORG].
-- [SERVICE-LVP-5] if linked verifiable presentation id fragment is `#ptr-essential-schemas-person-credential`, presented credential MUST be a DT Person Essential Credential [DT-EC-PERSON].
+- [SERVICE-LVP-5] if linked verifiable presentation id fragment is `#dtr-essential-schemas-person-credential`, presented credential MUST be a DT Person Essential Credential [DT-EC-PERSON].

 ### [DTUA-REQ] Requirements for a User Agent to be a DTUA